 A further literary dimension is that the otherwise unhistorical custom of releasing a prisoner during a festival parallels another holiday custom that did actually exist.
 Leviticus 16 discusses the Jewish Yom Kippur sacrifice, where two identical goats were selected each year.
 One was released into the wild bearing the sins of Israel, and was eventually pushed off a cliff.
 The other was sacrificed in blood to atone for those sins.
 Hebrews 8-9 outside of the Gospels already attests to how the early Christians viewed Jesus as the ultimate Yom Kippur sacrifice where Jesus is the atonement for sins.
 Thus, in this allegory, Mark is telling his readers to reject the sins of violence and rebellion represented though Barabbas and instead to embrace Jesus’ ultimate atonement sacrifice.

 The historical implausibility of this episode and the clear allegorical symbolism makes it quite clear that it is a mythical element in the Gospels.
 Nevertheless, apologist William Craig (who is contractually obligated to have to defend conservative interpretations of the Bible) has attempted to defend the historicity of this episode.
-This article will rebut one of Craig’s posts on his website about the Barabbas episode.
+This essay will rebut one of Craig’s posts on his website about the Barabbas episode.

 First, an important omission in Craig’s post is that he does not even address the lack of outside corroboration of a custom by Pilate to release any criminal simply because it was the Passover holiday nor does he acknowledge the implausibility of such a custom.
 Craig instead defends how the unusual name “Barabbas” does not discredit the historicity of the episode.
 I will address the issue of the name below, but the problems of no outside corroboration and historical implausibility already provide sufficient grounds on their own for rejecting the historicity of this episode.